Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 fore a flood, and Theron knew that

 there was no rebuilding it.
-He was

 not unhappy, but infinitely sad, with